Only just heard that Mike Western has died, last week, at the age of 83.

 For those who don't know, Mike was one of the last of the old guard, a true great of the British comics industry.
 A time when we actually had shelves full of weekly adventure/humour comics like Valiant, Lion, Victor, Buster and Cor!!

-He started working in comics back in the 50's, drawing for numerous titles and covering a whole range of stuff, from action to slapstick, but he's perhaps most associated with The Wild Wonders and Darkie's War.
+He started working in comics back in the 50's, drawing for numerous titles and covering a whole range of stuff, from action to slapstick, including stand out runs on The Wild Wonders and Darkie's War.

 For me, it wasn't until i was doing Albion that i really came to appreciate and see the abundant talent the fella had.
 Part of my research was spent reading/re-reading 60's and 70's weeklies and annuals.

 ...and I fell madly in love with his art.